 Certain dietary nitrates, like beetroot juice, are a common additive to your supplements.
 Because nitric oxide can improve blood flow by relaxing your blood vessels, it’s thought that they can enhance your performance during exercise.
-However, more broad studies need to be done to confirm if there is any added benefits to using these in your training.
+This may support fat oxidation, the breakdown of fatty acids.
+However, more broad studies need to be done to confirm if these nitrates in the amounts found in fat burning supplements really result in boosted blood flow and provide any added benefits to your training.

 The Bottom Line

 If you’re using a prework supplement with high-quality benefits, and you’re feeling the results, then there’s no need to give it up.
-But a big cup of coffee and a comprehensive nutrition plan can be just as effective at burning fat and building lean muscle.
+But a big cup of coffee and a comprehensive nutrition plan full of healthy, whole-food natural ingredients can be just as effective at burning fat and building lean muscle.
 That’s why Noom is here to help.
 Find out how we can help you lose weight sustainably.